mingjingtang/postit2/README.md

 * CORS (multiple headers)
   * During the integration, after setting up the CORS on SecurityConfig, we still have a CORS problem, but it is about multiple headers, we used a zuul setting to solved this problem.

+* Project file structure clear and easy to understand
+  * We Separate each function and file by it's own purpose, so that it's easy to let for us and other developer to understand.

+* Keep security in Api-gateway
+  * We Keep the security Jwt and UserRole in the Api-gateway.

+* Reading error from the running result
+  * The running result had been an issue for us.
+Instead use the iTerm, we use terminal so that we can get all the run time result and information.

+* Writing dry code in Messagingequeue
+  * It's a challenge to write dry code in the sender file, because that we have so many different message to send.

+* Use AmqpTemplate to query database and receive message
+  * Sometimes we need to query a list, we have to search online to get those query structures.

+* In order to get Json back creating different models to construct json object
+  * The whole process of creating json is a hard work, we has to draw the structure first, then add them one by one.

 ## Further Improvement